Metalia is a very interesting and very special beach.

 Pebble is on the shore, and in the water almost all its length are stone slabs.
 A path was made in the middle to avoid rocks when entering the water.
 The left side of the beach is more accessible, with a pebbly entrance.

 Except for its unusual, flat slabs in the water, the beach is known for its absolute peace and quiet as it is surrounded by hills and greenery, away from roads, areas with people and traffic.
 Ideal for sunbathing and enjoying reading.

 Due to the rocks and the absence of shoals in the water, there are no children on the beach, and therefore no noise, sand throwing and running between towels.
 The beach is never crowded, so you can take your seat and enjoy it.

-Metalia is part of Limenaria so it can be reached by climbing up to the hill where Palataki is located - which is clearly visible from all sides, and then you descend via a steep footpath to the beach.
+Metalia is part of Limenaria so it can be reached by foot, by climbing up to the hill where Palataki is located - which is clearly visible from all sides, and then you descend via a steep footpath to the beach.
 This is a more hard but more interesting way.
 The beach can be reached by car, going on the highway from Limenaria to Potos.
 Less than 1km on the right you’ll see the sign “Metalia”.
 Begging of the road is paved, then turns into dirt and dusty road.
 Drive slowly, because it is narrow, steep and rugged and it is leading you to the beach.
 There is also parking in the shade.